Su-informatics-lab/DelPHEA-irAKI/README.md

 # DelPHEA for immune-related AKI (irAKI)

 **Del**phi **P**ersonalized **H**ealth **E**xplainable **A**gents for distinguishing immune-related AKI from AKI induced
-by alternative reasons
+by alternative reasons.
 DelPHEA simulates a diverse virtual panel of medical experts conducting a modified Delphi consensus process using clinical notes and structured data.